NCAR/FastEddy-model/docs/Tutorials/cases_real/WRF_coupling_case0_FE_urban.rst

    make WITH_URBAN=1

-The model used to represent buildings follows the immersed body force approach desctibed in *Muñoz-Esparza et al., 2020* [#f1]_, and the tutorial case corresponds to the passage of a cold front (*Muñoz-Esparza et al.* (2021 [#f2]_, 2025 [#f3]_).
-The figure below shows instantaneous wind speed and vertical velocity fields corresponding to 30min hindcast valid at 1500 UTC on November 11th 2011.
+The model used to represent buildings follows the immersed body force approach described in *Muñoz-Esparza et al., 2020* [#f1]_, and the tutorial case corresponds to the passage of a cold front (*Muñoz-Esparza et al.* (2021 [#f2]_, 2025 [#f3]_).
+The figure below shows instantaneous wind speed and vertical velocity fields corresponding to 30min hindcast valid at 1500 UTC on November 11th 2011 (pre-frontal conditions).
 These horizontal contours are from the model's third vertical level, located at approximately 23 m above ground level.

 .. image:: ../images/URBAN_tutorial_nz2_2panel.png
   :width: 900